gomorpheus/morpheus-docs/integration_guides/IdentityManagement/saml.rst

 SAML RESPONSE
   **Do Not Validate Assertion Signature** - The SAML response signature from the SAML SP will not be validated

   **Validate Assertion Signature** - The SAML reponse signature from the SAML SP will be validated.
-Enter the SAML SP X.509 certificate in the **Public Key** field
+Enter the SAML SP X.509 certificate in the **Public Key** field.
+This must be in PEM format

 ..
 IMPORTANT:: Setting SAML REQUEST to "No Signature" and SAML RESPONSE to "Do Not Validate Assertion Signature" is allowed but not recommended for security reasons.